JoProvost/r8bemu/README.md

       --dpad-left           [true|false]    Use the keyboard arrow keys as the left joystick --dpad-right          [true|false]    Use the keyboard arrow keys as the right joystick --unbuffered          [true|false]    Disable keyboard input buffering
+      --mute                [true|false]    Mute the speaker
       --disassembler        [true|false]    Enable the disassembler
-      --mute                [true|false]    Mute the speaker
-      --window-width        <number>        Width of the windowed graphic interface --window-height       <number>        Height of the windowed graphic interface --help                [true|false]    Show help
+      --trace               [true|false]    Enable the execution trace on error --trace-size          <number>        Limit the size of the execution trace --help                [true|false]    Show help

 ### Boot ROM
+#### Color Computer 2
 In order to use this emulator, you must provide the ROM to boot on.
-You can download it from an actual CoCo 2 you own and put the content of `Color Basic` in `bas13.rom`, `Extended Color Basic` in `extbas11.rom` and `Disk Extended Color Basic` in `disk11.rom` or craft your own :
+You can download it from an actual Color Computer 2 you own and put the content of `Color Basic` in `bas13.rom`, `Extended Color Basic` in `extbas11.rom` and `Disk Extended Color Basic` in `disk11.rom` or craft your own :

  * __`bas13.rom`__ starting at __0xA000__ ending at __0xBFFF__, boot vector must be at __0xBFFE__ ;
  * __`extbas11.rom`__ starting at __0x8000__ ending at __0x9FFF__ .
  * __`disk11.rom`__ starting at __0xC000__ ending at __0xFF00__ .

+#### Color Computer 3
-For CoCo 3 emulation, you need to provide the image of `Extended Color Basic 2.0` in `BASIC3.ROM` or `coco3.rom` and `Disk Extended Color Basic` in `disk11.rom`.
+For Color Computer 3 emulation, you need to provide the image of `Extended Color Basic 2.0` in `BASIC3.ROM` or `coco3.rom` and `Disk Extended Color Basic` in `disk11.rom`.

-### Scripting
-In order to perform integration tests the content of a script may be is typed on the emulator keyboard.
-To do so, start the application with `--script <path-to-file>`.

-### Tape cassette
+## Tape cassette
 To load a program from a `.wav` file, start the application with `--playback <path-to-file>` and type `CLOAD` or `CLOADM` at the prompt.
 To save on tape, start the application with `--recording <path-to-file>` and type `CSAVE "<file-name>"`.